Eloping in the bay area, california

 Hey!
 I'm Gina Mangiante!

 I'm a sucker for a good love story - from Landon & Jamie in A Walk To Remember, to Monica & Chandler from Friends, to Jim & Pam from The Office - it never fails to make me cry -- and inspire me.
 I want to capture your romance in its true, unique, intimate form.
-That's why I love helping you plan your day so you two can just worry about the next kiss you're gonna give and not the next event on the timeline.
+That's why I love helping you plan your day so you two can bask in the presence of each other and let me worry about the timeline and logistics.
 I'm here to help make your day look exactly how you envision - as crazy or tame as you want!

 a quick pre-elopement checklist